ianmcook/queryparser/README.md

     `NULL` to the expected data type in the SQL expression.
   - The error messages that occur when attempting to parse invalid or unrecognized SQL are often non-informative.
-  - When one or more individual expressions within a `SELECT` statement are longer than 500 characters, errors or unexpected results can occur.

 ## Non-Goals